Today, in my city,

-Today, in my city, in my backyard, in my home, 12 people died at the hands of a shooter (or shooters?
-We don’t even know).
+in my backyard, in my home, 12 people died at the hands of

 When I got off the metro at Union Station a few minutes after 10am, I saw police ALL around the station -- one officer even standing guard with his trusty K-9 companion.
 And that's when I knew something was wrong.
 I walked all the way from Union Station, past the Senate office buildings, across the Capitol plaza, to the House side, and every 10 feet or so, there was a police officer on duty, weapon (probably loaded and) at the ready.
 It reminded me of Istanbul last month (but I haven't told you that story yet, so you probably don't understand the comparison unless I've shared that story in person.)
 When I arrived at the Member's office in the Longworth building, the news was on, and the coverage was ALL about the shooting.
 Navy Yard was closed down, the metro had stopped running, police were looking for suspects, and no one knew at that point who or how many had died.